This firm focuses on the Defense of Contractor cases.

 The state of California uses to statutes of limitations to place time limits on the filing of construction defect claims.
-A statute of limitation may bar a law suit after a fixed time period following an injury.
+A statute of limitation may bar a law suit by a PLAINTIFF after a fixed time period following an injury.
 In California, the time limits begin once a defect is discovered or once it should have been discovered by a reasonable person:

 - PATENT DEFECTS: If a defect is patent (obvious), any action to recover damagers must begin within the time period specified in the statute of limitations.

 - LATENT DEFECTS: If a defect is latent (concealed), it is not easily apparent based on inspection, and an action against a builder must begin within ten (10) years after improvements are made.

 These statues are complex and it is important that you seek the advice of an experienced lawyer if you believe the a construction defect has caused damages to your home before you lose your right to seek a remedy from the responsible parties.